Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

  * As the owner, Optimize the website for search engines by incorporating keywords, meta descriptions, and header tags.

  * As the owner, Regularly update the website with blog posts or news updates to keep visitors engaged and informed.

+ * As the owner, Update the website's content to reflect the current services and offerings provided dog training business.

  * As the owner, Monitor and improve website performance using analytics tools.